 Tym Rourke, a well known New Hampshire advocate for recognizing substance use disorder, offers parenting advice on this Father’s Day and encourages each of us to be resilient.
 Challenged by a cancer diagnosis and COVID, the Rourke family bounced back.
 Tym shares his experience to show us that when kids and caregivers have positive connections to schools and community, a strong social network of support – especially when things are stressful, and have hope for the future, they become resilient.
 Individuals and families are able to build on their strengths and weather difficult situations.

-My daughter recently finished 4th grade.
+My daughter just finished 4th grade.
 On the last day of school, she marched triumphantly into the house, dropped her school bag, and with a look of overwhelming gratitude said through watery eyes, “this has been the best year of my life.”

 For our family – like so many – the last few years have brought unprecedented challenges.
-Health risks for both my son and I forced us to remain in our house for a year and a half until vaccines were available.
+Health risks for both my son and I forced us to remain in our house until vaccines were available.
 Education became a fully remote affair that entire time – and while my son could nimbly manage to be fully isolated, my daughter struggled with isolation from classmates and friends.
 The simple act of getting groceries turned into a strategic and carefully orchestrated undertaking, sending the healthiest (in our case, my wife) out into a world of risks while navigating the uncertainty around what was safe and the anxiety and worry around how long we may have to endure such disruption to daily life.

 These challenges made our daughter’s pronouncement even more meaningful, as both of our children completed their first full year of in-person learning since the pandemic began.
 It was a moment of reprieve and celebration that some level of normality has, perhaps, returned.